-The nonprofit Grand Rapids Sister Cities International mentioned that Vaughan, located just north of Toronto, is “one of Canada’s fastest-growing and most dynamic cities.”
+The nonprofit Grand Rapids Sister Cities International mentioned that Vaughan, which is just north of Toronto, is “one of Canada’s fastest-growing and most dynamic cities.”

-This proposal was shared on Sunday by the nonprofit Grand Rapids Sister Cities International (GRSCI).
+The announcement was made on Sunday by the nonprofit Grand Rapids Sister Cities International (GRSCI).

-The proposal will be discussed and voted on during the City Commission of the Whole meeting scheduled for the morning of Tuesday, Feb.
+The proposal will be up for consideration and voting at the City Commission of the Whole meeting scheduled for the morning of Tuesday, Feb.
 10.

-“If approved, this partnership would mark an important step in strengthening cross-border relationships rooted in economic collaboration, cultural connection, and people-to-people exchange,” GRSCI stated.
+“If approved, this partnership would mark an important step in strengthening cross-border relationships rooted in economic collaboration, cultural connection, and people-to-people exchange,” GRSCI noted.

-As per GRSCI’s information, sister cities are friendships between U. S. cities and international locations.
-They help foster understanding and connection among different cultures.
+According to GRSCI, sister cities are friendships between U. S. cities and international cities.
+They serve as a way to learn about and understand people from different cultures.

-The City of Grand Rapids currently has six sister cities:
+Currently, the City of Grand Rapids has six sister cities:

 Omihachiman, Japan Bielsko-Biala, Poland Ga District, Ghana Gangnam-gu, South Korea Perugia, Italy Zapopan, Mexico